shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 ### Chaos Burn

 At level 3, your chaos starts undoing reality.
 At the start of each of your turns, you gain 1 chaos point.
-Then you and things effected by your chaos take damage equal to your chaos points divided by 10, rounded down, minus your level, minimum of 0.
+Then you and things effected by your chaos take force damage equal to your chaos points divided by 10, rounded down, minus your level, minimum of 0.

 ### Luck Warping